aregsar/aregsarblog/blog/2019/installing-php-on-macos-redux/index.md

 PHP uses a package manager named `Composer` that is a separate install from PHP itself.

-If you have the Composer PHP package manager installed, you may need to deactivate the PHP v7.3 JIT compiler setting `pcre.jit` so that the `composer global update` command does not fail.
+If you have the Composer PHP package manager installed, you need to deactivate the PHP v7.3 JIT compiler setting `pcre.jit` so that the Composer commands do not fail with the JIT compiler setting error: `preg_match(): JIT compilation failed: no more memory`.

 The JIT setting is in the `/usr/local/etc/php/7.3/php.ini` file.